tristantao/kaggle_survivor/writeup.md

-##Machine Learning / Data Mining for Beginners: A Walkthrough Example
+##Machine Learning / Data Mining / Data Analytics for Beginners: A Walkthrough Example

 You are reading this because of a simple reason: you are curious about machine learning and maybe more generally data analytics/science.
 You could be a young professional looking for transferable skills or a business manager who whats to glean insights from his/her data.
 You could be a healthcare professional who sees a P-value statistic almost every day and still only knows that you are to accept that number when its less than 5%.
 The truth is that we are coming upon a third revolution, the information revolution.
 And unique from the plow, or the assembly line, the key to this revolution is the knowledge of how to analyze data.
+Marketers A/B test, consultants segment customers, financiers predict stock price, engineers.
+The ability to answer a question from raw data or discover a new trend will never go out of demand and is only increasing in demand as data becomes more easily stored, access, and shared.

 This walkthrough is meant for **ANYONE** interested in learning more about data analytics and is made so that you can still follow along even with no prior experience in **R**.
 Some background in Statistics would be helpful (making the fancy words seem less fancy) but neither is it necessary.
 The purpose of this walkthrough is to simply give you a taste of what machine learning is really like, by feeding it to you with a silver spoon.
 After all, the best way to understand what Machine Learning really is is to complete a simple machine learning project right?
 The "data project" you will complete is given from Kaggle, a data science competition company, and if you follow carefully you can place yourself at the top 12% of all competitors